oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 ![Phase 1 Low Level Diagram](http://i.imgur.com/LNKEclE.png)

 The Sputnik Capstone project is composed of two separate modules: The low-gain-radio (LGR) module and the system-controller (SysCon) module.
 The LGR is contains a microcontroller with integrated transceiver referred to as the KW0x (quakz) that facilitates wireless communication.
 The SysCon contains a radiation hardened watchdog controller that will be responsible for power cycling components after [Single-Event Upsets](https://en.wikipedia.org/wiki/Single_event_upset) happen.
 It will also contain only radiation hardened parts to ensure that its power domain is secure.
-However, for this project, the radiation-hardened components be replaced with off-the shelf components to help reduce cost.
+However, for this project, the radiation-hardened components will be replaced with off-the shelf components to help reduce cost.

 ### Overview